-Build a Center for Technical Education in Minot with laboratory and classroom space, a computer center, offices, and study areas by September 2021.
-Minot State University and Dakota College will provide programming and management for the Center for Technical Education, which will offer one- and two-year certificate programs, customized technical training for area businesses, associate degree programs, and eventually college transfer programs.
+Build a Center for Technical Education (CTE) in Minot with laboratory and classroom space, a computer center, offices, and study areas by September 2021.
+Minot State University and Dakota College will provide programming and management for the CTE, which will offer one- and two-year certificate programs, customized technical training for area businesses, associate degree programs, and eventually college transfer programs.
 MSU and Dakota College will work with schools to develop post-secondary training options for targeted career programs.
+Dakota College will operate the CTE, provide staff and develop the curriculum.

-Grantee Activity Number:NDR020Activity Title:Public Facilities RelocationActivitiy Type:
+Grantee Activity Number:NDR020Activity Title:Public Facilities RelocationActivity Type:

-Acquisition, construction,reconstruction of public facilities
+Acquisition, construction, reconstruction of public facilities